pyne/pyne/docs/install/conda.rst

 --------------------------
 Binary Package (For Users)
 --------------------------
-Binary distributions of thelatest release for mac and linux (64-bit) using the conda package manager can be installed by running the command::
+Binary distributions of the latest release for mac and linux (64-bit) using the conda package manager can be installed by running the command::

     conda install -c cyclus -c pyne pyne=VERSION